Brazzers-Development/brazzers-fakeplates/README.md

 Preview: [SOON]

 ## Installation
-Locate your qb-garage:server:spawnVehicle callback in your qb-garages and replace with the one below:
+If you're to lazy to do this, I included the drag and drop of qb-garages server.lua in the files lazy fuck Locate your qb-garage:server:spawnVehicle callback in your qb-garages and replace with the one below:
 ```lua
 QBCore.Functions.CreateCallback('qb-garage:server:spawnvehicle', function (source, cb, vehInfo, coords, warp)